getcommitapp/commit/docs/software-requirements-specification.md

 ## Optional Functions (Future Enhancements)

 - **Community Challenges:** Public or open group challenges where any user can join and compete, with shared stakes and leaderboards.
 - **AI Image Check:** Automated verification of user-submitted photos using AI to reduce manual reviewer workload and improve scalability.
 - **Additional Payment Methods:** Support for more payment options beyond TWINT, such as PayPal or credit cards.
+- **Charity Donations:** Users can choose a charity to donate to when selecting the destination for a goal.

 # Non-Functional Requirements

 ## Security